 Click Add Question to add a new question to the quiz form.
-You can choose to add Choice, Quiz, Text, Rating, or Date questions.
-Use quiz questions when you want to present your students with multiple choices and use text for essay type of questions.
+You can choose to add Choice, Text, Rating, or Date questions.

-Note: Your form is saved automatically while you create it.
+Note: Your quiz is saved automatically while you create it.

-For quiz questions, enter the text you want to display for the question and each of the choices.
+For choice questions, enter the text you want to display for the question and each of the choices.

 Want to add more choices?
 Click Add Option to add more choices than the default two choices.
-Click Add “Other” Option to add a choice option that displays the text Other as an option to your students.
+Click the Correct Answer check box button next to each correct answer.
 To remove a choice, click the trash can button next to it.
 You can also choose to make a question required or allow multiple choices for a question by changing the settings at the bottom of the question.
-Click the Correct Answer check box button next to each correct answer.

-Tip: Click the ellipses button (…) and then click Subtitle to add a subtitle for a question.
+Tip: Click the ellipses button (…) and then click Subtitle to add a subtitle for the question.

-Click the Message button next to an option if you want to display a custom message to your students who select that answer.
+Click the Message button next to the choices if you want to display a custom message to your students who select that choice as their answer.

 Tip: To copy a question, select it and then click the Copy Question button in the upper right corner.

-Click Preview at the top of the design window to see how your quiz will look on a computer or mobile device.
-If you want to test your quiz, enter answers for the quiz questions in preview mode and then click Submit.
+Click Preview at the top of the design window to see how your quiz looks on a computer or mobile device.
+To test your quiz, enter answers for the quiz questions in preview mode and then click Submit.